This article discusses the benefits of medicine ball workouts.

-If you’re looking for a simple form of exercise to help you tone your core muscles and increase your strength, balance, coordination and endurance and promote explosive power, medicine ball workouts fit the bill.
+If you’re looking for a simple form of exercise to help you tone and strengthen your core muscles, improve your balance, coordination, and endurance and promote explosive power, medicine ball workouts fit the bill.

-In this article, we will look at the benefits of medicine ball workouts.
-We will also discuss the various types of weighted ball and how to choose one that will be safe to use and give you the most benefit.
+It also covers how to choose one that will be safe to use and give you the most benefit.

 What is a medicine ball?